ntourne/slack-notes-command/README.md

-# slack-notes-command
+# Slack Notes Command
-Handle backend for a Slack command notes service.
-It allows to take notes from different users, in different channels.
+Slack command /notes.
+It allows to take notes from users on different teams & channels.
+Built using RESTful API in Lumen, a Laravel micro framework.